-What better way to experience Laughlin than the way people have been appreciating the area for thousands of years?
-Checking out the nightlife and award winning casinos that dot the Laughlin Strip is assuredly satisfying, but so is exploring the boundless recreation and breathtaking views the Colorado River serves up.
-With tons of options on how to best enjoy this iconic stretch of waterway, one surely successful option is the Big Bend of the Colorado State Recreation Area.
-Part of the Nevada State Parks system, this stretch of pristine beaches and prime picnicking areas will make for a fun, safe, and relaxing way to enjoy the mighty Colorado River.
+What better way to experience Laughlin than the way people have appreciated the area for thousands of years?
+Check out the nightlife and award-winning casinos that dot the Laughlin Strip; then explore the boundless recreation and breathtaking views the Colorado River serves up.
+With tons of options on how to best enjoy this iconic stretch of waterway, don’t miss out on year-round fun at the Big Bend of the Colorado State Recreation Area.

-The Mojave American Indians were the region’s earliest inhabitants, and lived along the shores of the Colorado River for more than 10,000 years ago.
-Interestingly enough, when translated, the Mojave name means “people who live along the water.”
-This ancient civilization of people lived in the surrounding mountainsides, and utilized the river as a lifesource.
-Europeans began making their way to the area when Spanish explorer Melchor Diaz visited the present-day Big Bend of the Colorado River, and of course early pioneers as they made their way west to California.
+The Mojave American Indians were the region’s earliest inhabitants and lived along the shores of the Colorado River more than 10,000 years ago.
+When translated, the Mojave name means “people who live along the water.”
+This ancient civilization of people lived in the surrounding mountains, and utilized the river as a life source.
+Europeans began making their way to the area when Spanish explorer Melchor Diaz visited the present-day Big Bend of the Colorado River and of course, early pioneers, also made their way west to California.

-Though hard to imagine when visiting today, Laughlin was still an incredibly small community up until the 1960s.
-People certainly lived in the area, but there were no casinos to be found, and not even a way of crossing the river to Bullhead City.
-That is, up until Don Laughlin came into the picture, and opened his Riverside Resort.
+Though hard to imagine when visiting today, Big Bend, Laughlin was still a tiny community up until the 1960s.
+People certainly lived in the area, but there were no casinos to be found and not even a way of crossing the river to Bullhead City.
+That is, up until Don Laughlin came into the picture and opened his Riverside Resort.
 Over time, a town formed and was named in his honor, and several other major casinos expanded the Laughlin Strip you see today.

-Located only 8 miles from downtown Laughlin, Big Bend a supreme destination for outdoor recreationalists.
-Since becoming a Nevada State Park in 1996, this stretch of the Colorado River has become the ultimate stomping grounds for picnicking, bird watching, fishing, boating, camping, jet skiing, hiking and swimming.
-Best yet, the park is located along an actual large bend in the river, offering up unique views of Bullhead City across the river, and dramatic views of the surrounding mountains.
-Because the park is located just a few miles downstream of Davis Dam, the river is clear and cool year round.
-The park encompasses two miles of shoreline and riparian areas, along with panoramic viewpoints and rock formations.
+Located only 8 miles from downtown Laughlin, Big Bend State Park is a top destination for outdoor recreationalists.
+Since joining the Nevada State Parks system in 1996, this stretch of the Colorado River has become the ultimate southern Nevada stomping grounds for picnicking, bird watching, fishing, boating, camping, jet skiing, hiking, and swimming.
+Because the park is located along an actual big bend in the river, it offers unique views of Bullhead City, AZ across the river and dramatic views of the surrounding mountains.
+Best yet, the park is located just a few miles downstream of Davis Dam, so the river is clear and cool year-round.
+The park encompasses two miles of trail-studded shoreline and riparian areas, along with panoramic viewpoints and rock formations